 “John, go home with Stu and Mike afterward.
 No coming to Michael’s.”

-“Okay.”
-He’s as sulky as Max, when he doesn’t get his pot.
+“Right.”
+He is as sulky as Max, when he does not get his pot.

 Coach Earl asks me to wait until he gets John settled.
 I watch the B team, remembering when I was a scrub.
 It seems so long ago, almost two years now.
 I watch John struggle to swim a lap, with his head up.
 Coach gives him a kick board and tells him to do laps with it.